cran/owidR/README.md

 ## Using the package

-The main function in owidR is `owid()`, which takes a chart id and returns a tibble (dataframe) of the corresponding OWID dataset.
+The main function in owidR is `owid()`, which takes a chart id and returns a data.table of the corresponding OWID dataset.
 To search for chart ids you can use `owid_search()` to list all the chart ids that match a keyword or regular expression.

 ## Example